 Method: To accomplish this effort, EurekaFacts completed an expert evaluation and developed protocols for the usability testing for multiple audience groups.
 EurekaFacts successfully recruited participants from a broad base of backgrounds and conducted usability testing with the general public, scientists, educators, elected government officials, international regulatory professionals, journalists, and other media professionals.

 Both on-site and remote usability testing was conducted at the EurekaFacts usability testing lab in Rockville, MD.
-The EurekaFacts team successfully tested the information architecture, usability, and accessibility of the NRC Web site, evaluated Web site compliance with usability and HCI standards, and provided user-centered design criteria and recommendations.
+The EurekaFacts team successfully tested the information architecture, usability, and accessibility of the NRC website, evaluated website compliance with usability and human–computer interaction (HCI) standards, and provided user-centered design criteria and recommendations.
 Also, in addition to navigation and other purely usability-related issues, attitudes regarding online information access were explored and noted.

 Outcome: User-centered design specifications were provided, including information architecture, labeling, navigation, and content guidelines aimed at the general public and each of fifteen core target audience groups.
-A new web site was built based on the specifications and user-centered-design parameters provided by EurekaFacts.
+A new website was built based on the specifications and user-centered-design parameters provided by EurekaFacts.
 Post-development testing was conducted to offer added quality assurance to the agency.
-The new site has received strong commendations by internal end external audiences.
+The new site received strong commendations by internal and external audiences.